 Much better than buying DVDs in 2018.
 I still have the Shaun T autographed DVD copy that I won in a Beachbody Coach contest in 2011 laying around.
 But who buys DVDs anymore.

 When I first wrote this review in 2011 I thought the Insanity Asylum workout was the hardest workout Beachbody has ever made.
 And I still believe that to be true.
 It’s the only Beachbody workout where its required you do Insanity or P90X first.

-You just can’t modify your way through The Asylum.
-This is one of those kinds of workouts you could probably do 2 or 3 times in a row before you master all of the workouts without taking breaks.
+You can’t modify your way through The Asylum.
+This is one of those workouts you could do 2 or 3 times in a row before you master all of the workouts without taking breaks.
 It’s that tough.

-It’s also my favorite workout they have ever made.
+It’s also my favorite workout Beachbody has ever made.
 Everyday was so challenging but the results were worth it.
 And the moves were fun once you got the hang of them.

 It did take me 67 days to finish a 30 day workout.
 This is true.
 I would have finished it sooner if it wasn’t for all the softball I was playing.
-And you only get so many nice days here in Michigan.
+You only get so many nice days here in Michigan.

 Was so confident in my results that I even submitted them to Beachbody in the hope I might win a prize.
 This did not happen.
 It has to be my face that they just do not like.
 As a consolation they sent me an Insanity: The Asylum t-shirt which I guess will work.